Owsley County, Kentucky: 2010 census

+2000 census

 The median income for a household in the county was $15,805, which is the third lowest in the nation and the lowest among counties with a non-Hispanic white majority population, and the median income for a family was $18,034.
 Males had a median income of $25,100 versus $18,203 for females.
 The per capita income for the county was $10,742.
 About 41.7% of families and 45.4% of the population were below the poverty line, including 56.3% of those under age 18 and 34.5% of those age 65 or over.

 In 2009, government benefits accounted for 53.07% of personal income.

 Politics

 Owing to its fierce Unionist sympathies, seen in the fact that the county saw a greater proportion of its population volunteer for the Union Army than any other county in Kentucky, and likely any other county in the country, Owsley County became, and has always remained, an overwhelmingly Republican county.
 Every Republican presidential candidate has carried Owsley County since the party seriously contested the state for the first time in 1864.
 Since 1888, no Democratic candidate has received as much as forty percent of the county's vote, and only twice (Lyndon Johnson in 1964 and Bill Clinton in 1996) have the Democrats received so much as thirty percent.